Volunteering in Ghana

 Justin’s Advice: If you can get your rabies vaccinations outside of the United States, do so.
 In the US, this series of 3 injections costs about $1,000.
 It’ll be a fraction of that in another country.

-An educational background or experience in veterinary science/health is required to join the Volunteer Veterinary Care in Ghana project.
+An educational background or experience in veterinary science/health is required to join the Veterinary Care Volunteering in Ghana project.
 However, recent high school graduates intending to pursue a degree in veterinary fields are welcome as well.